 Of particular note, 17.1% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.

 If you like the look and ambience of new homes and newly built neighborhoods, you will love the neighborhood.
-A whopping 78.4% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 97.2% of the neighborhoods in the U.S. Everything here just feels new.
+A whopping 84.0% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 97.8% of the neighborhoods in the U.S. Everything here just feels new.
+In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
+In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the neighborhood in Iowa Colony, TX, residents most commonly identify their ethnicity or ancestry as Mexican (29.7%).
-There are also a number of people of Sub-Saharan African ancestry (10.0%), and residents who report German roots (6.8%), and some of the residents are also of Asian ancestry (5.2%), along with some English ancestry residents (3.9%), among others.
-In addition, 12.2% of the residents of this neighborhood were born in another country.
+In the neighborhood in Iowa Colony, TX, residents most commonly identify their ethnicity or ancestry as Mexican (29.2%).
+There are also a number of people of Sub-Saharan African ancestry (8.3%), and residents who report German roots (6.3%), and some of the residents are also of English ancestry (3.9%), along with some Irish ancestry residents (3.7%), among others.
+In addition, 11.4% of the residents of this neighborhood were born in another country.